teracyhq-incubator/teracy-dev-certs/README.md

   # the node id which certs will provision
   node_id: "0" # 0 by default from teracy-dev-core
   ansible_mode: guest # or host to run ansible from the host machine
+  ca_days: 2000 # valid days for the root CA cert
+  cert_days: 2000 # valid days for the owned CA signed cert
   common_name: "%{node_hostname_prefix}.%{node_domain_affix}"
   alt_names:
     - "%{node_hostname_prefix}.%{node_domain_affix}"